How This Has To Be Told

 Exhibitions and Screenings

-• Any Time Soon, solo show, 2020, curated by Verónica Puche, Notas al Futuro
+- Any Time Soon, online solo exhibition, 2020, curated by Verónica Puche, Notas al Futuro